MattFiler/OpenCAGE/README.md

 Check out the "roadmap" section below to learn more about upcoming features.

-Join the [Discord](https://discord.gg/JJ4ECu9hpY) to share your mods and get tips & tricks from the community!

----

 ## Setting up OpenCAGE

 Assuming you already have Alien: Isolation installed...